model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 concrete implementations to be replaced by an overapproximation without losing soundness[^simple-unsoundness].

-this allows for a modular verification.
+This allows for a modular verification.
 <!-- Shorter? -->

 [stubbing]: https://model-checking.github.io/kani/rfc/rfcs/0002-function-stubbing.html